OmkarSharan/Graph/README.md

 # Graph
-This Section consist code of Graph in c++.
+This Section consist code for Question related to graph in c++.